Table of Contents

 **click to enlarge**

-To ensure the best possible performance and financial health of a company, conducting regular financial analytics and ensuring the highest quality of data management must be the top priorities of companies no matter the size.
+To ensure the best possible performance for a company, conducting regular financial analytics and ensuring the highest quality of data management must be the top priorities of companies, no matter the size.
 If the finance department raises an alarm, everyone must carefully listen because it concerns the most crucial information and can lead to serious damages if ignored.
-That's why financial charts and graphs need to be created with the utmost care and attention.
+That's why financial charts must be created with the utmost care and attention.
 Let's see this in more detail.

-As humans, we respond to, and process visual data better than anything else.
+As humans, we respond to and process visual data better than anything else.
 That said, when it comes to digesting and taking action upon vital financial metrics and insights, well-designed finance graphs and charts offer the best solution.
-And according to Illinois State University, when it comes to visual aids of this kind, three standards apply: graphs and charts should display unambiguous information, meaningful data, and present said insights in the most efficient way possible.
+According to Illinois State University, when it comes to visual aids of this kind, three standards apply: graphs and charts should display unambiguous information, meaningful data, and presently said insights in the most efficient way possible.

 - You will be able to track your liquidity, cash flow, budgets, and expenses accurately with ease, visually, and automate processes that were oftentimes done manually and with higher risks of errors.

-- You will be able to make sense of all the financial data and metrics as they will be split into actionable categories and presented in an intuitive, scannable fashion, no matter the metric you need to include and analyze.
+- You will be able to make sense of all the financial information and metrics as they will be split into actionable categories and presented intuitively and scannable, no matter the metric you need to include and analyze.

-- Pen and paper or static data will no longer cut it in today’s fast-paced, competitive and data-rich commercial landscape.
-As mentioned, manual work is prone to mistakes that you can easily avoid by using self-service analytics software.
+- Pen and paper or static data will no longer cut it in today’s fast-paced, competitive commercial landscape.
+As mentioned, manual work is prone to mistakes you can easily avoid by using self-service analytics software.

-Based on this quote alone, it’s clear that by leveraging the power of robust graphs that deliver accurate, reliable and clear-cut financial insights, busy finance departments will be able to make sense of the insights before them, resulting in success and evolution, rather than getting bogged down with droves of meaningless and convoluted data.
+Based on this quote alone, it’s clear that by leveraging the power of robust charts that deliver accurate, reliable, and clear-cut financial insights, busy fiscal departments will be able to make sense of the insights before them, resulting in success and evolution, rather than getting bogged down with droves of meaningless and convoluted data.

-You can start by creating a simple income vs expenses graph, add additional charts relevant for your financial story and finally create a dashboard that will present all your data on a single screen.
+You can start by creating a simple income vs. expenses graph, add additional charts relevant to your organization's story and finally create a dashboard that will present all your information on a single screen.
 Let's see this in more detail.

 **click to enlarge**

-Data-centric financial dashboards, complete with charts and graphs assist in the tracking of all of your core financial KPIs on one navigable platform.
-For optimizing reports and detail analysis, you can check our blog article about financial report examples.
+Financial data visualizations such as interactive dashboards are complete with charts and graphs that assist in the tracking of all of your core KPIs on one navigable platform.
+For optimizing reports and detailed analysis, you can check our blog article about financial report examples.

-A financial dashboard offers all of the data, metrics, and insights needed to ensure the success of your financial performance, cash flow, cash management, and profit and loss analysis.
-The financial graph example above, associated with our business dashboard not only makes extracting key data swiftly but is developed in a way that makes communicating your findings to important stakeholders within the business far more simple.
-And in contrast to a traditional Excel chart, these financial graphs serve real-time data that will prove invaluable to the financial future of your business.
+A financial dashboard offers all of the metrics and insights needed to ensure the success of your overall performance, cash flow, cash management, and profit and loss, among others.
+The business dashboard above not only makes extracting key data swift but is developed in a way that makes communicating your findings to important stakeholders within the business far more simple.
+And in contrast to a traditional Excel chart, these ones serve real-time data that will prove invaluable to the financial future of your company.

-To put the importance of a dashboard-based financial graph into perspective, here are 15 financial graph examples that cover the most critical money-centric aspects of the ambitious modern business.
+To put the importance of a dashboard-based financial business graph into perspective, here are 30 templates that cover the most critical money-centric aspects of the ambitious modern business.

 1. Gross Profit Margin

-As a key component of our profit & loss dashboard, this financial graph has been developed in the form of a traditional pie-style chart but with a more navigable design.
+As a key component of our profit & loss dashboard, this indicator has been developed in the form of a traditional pie-style chart but with a more navigable design.
 The gross profit chart showcases your overall revenue minus the cost of goods sold, divided by your total sales revenue.

-Offering a visual representation of your gross profit as well as clearly defined metrics, this chart will allow you to measure your organization’s production efficiency and ultimately help you enjoy a greater level of income from each dollar of your sales.
+Offering a visual representation of your gross profit as well as clearly defined metrics, this chart will allow you to measure your organization’s production efficiency and ultimately enable you to enjoy a greater level of income from each dollar of your sales.

 2. Operating Profit Margin

-As another profit and loss-centric financial graph, this visual is split into an easy-to-digest percentage gauge in addition to a detailed bar chart and will help you to accurately calculate your Earnings Before Interest and Tax (EBIT).
+As another profit and loss-centric financial charting example, this visual is split into an easy-to-digest percentage gauge in addition to a detailed bar chart and will enable you to accurately calculate your Earnings Before Interest and Tax (EBIT).

 3. Operating Expense Ratio

-The operating expense ratio is also strongly related to the profit and loss area of your finance department's key activities, and this color-coded health gauge will help you gain access to the information you need, even at a quick glance.
+The operating expense ratio (OER) is also strongly related to the profit and loss area of your finance department's key activities, and this color-coded health gauge will allow you to access the information you need, even at a quick glance.